 DISADVANTAGES OF CORRECTIVE MAINTENANCE

-Corrective maintenance is the kind of maintenance that managers, administrators, engineers and maintenance technicians regularly don’t want to see happen.
-These are some of the disadvantages of corrective maintenance:
+Corrective maintenance is a type of maintenance that is usually avoided by managers, administrators, engineers, and maintenance technicians.
+There are several disadvantages of corrective maintenance:

 Don't leave without seeing this

 These companies strive to achieve high production within a specific time frame, making it difficult to allocate resources and manpower to establish maintenance plans, predictive maintenance, or tactics like RCM or TPM.